IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 ### Shaders
 The vertex shader for points runs once for every vertex in the vertex buffer for each data point.
 It returns a struct containing position (like any vertex shader) and the cluster index of a point, passing it to the fragment shader.
-By using this design we can use the same fragment shader for both entities.
+By using this design, we can use the same fragment shader for both entities.
 To use storage buffers, we specify their bind group index via `@group()` and binding indices via `@binding()`, which were defined in the bind group layout.
 Inside the main `vs` function we do a simple transformation, mapping each point position from (0, 1) into the clip space (-1, 1) and stretching the square so it's 4px big.
 ```rust
 struct VertexOutput {
     @builtin(position) position: vec4f,